 - An overview of SAT testing accommodations and the corresponding dates to apply for them

-The following table lists the SAT test dates that have been scheduled for 2023.
+The following table lists the SAT test dates that have been scheduled for 2023 (and 2024).
 The College Board recommends that you register for these tests at least six weeks prior to the date listed.
 You can register online or by phone at 866-756-7346 (toll-free) or by mailing a registration form along with payment (check or money order) to:

 College Board Services P.O.* Box 6200 Princeton, NJ 08541-0600